brain-score/vision/docs/source/modules/tutorial.rst

 About
 =====
-Brain-Score is a novel way to measure how “brain-like" artificial neural networks are, from recurrent NNs to Spiking NNs and everything in between.
+Brain-Score is a novel way to measure how “brain-like" artificial neural networks are, from recurrent NNs to spiking NNs and everything in between.
 It was developed by my colleagues Martin Schrimpf and James DiCarlo, amongst others, at MIT, and I (Mike) was recently hired in June to maintain and add features to the code base.
 In a nutshell, Brain-Score attempts to map how similar models are to the brain, and gives a score (usually ranging from 0 to 1) on various brain regions and behavioral benchmarks.
-This guide is a quickstart for researchers and tinkerers alike that tries to outline the setup, submission, and feedback system for users.
+This guide is a tutrial for researchers and tinkerers alike that tries to outline the setup, submission, and feedback system for users.

 Overview